wpendl99/.github/profile/javascript/async/await.md

 ## ☑ Assignment

 This [CodePen](https://codepen.io/leesjensen/pen/KKeevVg) uses async/await to order pizzas.
-Take some time to experiment with it, and then copy and transform the codePen you created for promises to use async/await.
+Take some time to experiment with it.
+Then copy the codePen you created for promises and transform it to use async/await.

 When you are done submit your CodePen URL, along with a description of something you found interesting, to the Canvas assignment.